suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 _Note: For location use either your local region or United States._

 You've also been told that several more employees will be hired over the next couple of months.
 You've decided that scripting would be a far more efficient method of adding a large number of new users.
-You've decided to create a PowerShell script and test it out when you create Cody Godinez's account.
+You've decided to create a PowerShell script and test it out when you create Cody, Allan, Joni and Alex accounts.

 ### Task 1: Create users by using the Azure Active Directory admin center